rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/diagnostic-items.md

 A new diagnostic item can be added with these two steps:

-1. Find the target item inside the rust repo.
+1. Find the target item inside the Rust repo.
 Now add the diagnostic item as a string via the `rustc_diagnostic_item` attribute.
 This can sometimes cause compilation errors while running tests.
 These errors can be avoided by using the `cfg_attr` attribute with the `not(test)` condition (it's fine adding then for all `rustc_diagnostic_item` attributes as a preventive